rcorcoranadams/Data-Classification-with-Chatbots/README.md

-# Lab 2 - Data Classification & Chatbots
+# Data Classification & Chatbots
-Name: Rachel Corcoran-Adams
+# Rachel Corcoran-Adams
-Date created: September 11, 2020
+# September 11, 2020
 Python Version: 2.7.5

 Script 1 introduces classifying data using the function called "FeelTemp".
 This function converts a given temperature in Fahrenheit and classifies it based on four different categorical temperature feelings: hot, warm, cool, and cold.
 Using a decision tree, I created conditional statements involving values to separate each temperature block into the four categories.